CHOOSE YOUR ALLEGIANCE.

 That’s great!
 Factions in our Theme Zones can absolutely be part of some of the official stories and missions we are creating, and also create their own missions.
 We do outreach to Faction leadership in the lead up to the event, so consult the head(s) of your faction if you have any questions.

-DOES IT MATTER WHICH ALLEGIANCE I CHOOSE
+DOES IT MATTER WHICH NEOCORP I CHOOSE?

-OH YEAH, PATCHES
+OH YEAH, PATCHES!

 WHAT KIND OF MISSIONS WOULD THESE BE?
 I’VE NEVER DONE ANYTHING LIKE THIS

 There are a wide variety of tasks you might be asked to perform, either solo, or as a group.
-There could be some puzzles to solve (escape room-style), packages to deliver (like unstable power cores), deals to make where you are sent to find an undercover operative (exchanging passwords in a dark alley type of thing), or even hacking a computer terminal to steal credits from another Faction.
+There could be some puzzles to solve (escape room-style), packages to deliver (like unstable power cores), deals to make where you are sent to find an undercover operative (exchanging passwords in a dark alley type of thing), or even hacking a computer terminal to steal from another Faction.

 (Paint it on a jacket, your car, display it at your camp, etc.)

-CAN I HIDE MY ALLEGIANCE?
+CAN I HIDE MY ALLEGIANCE/NEOCORP AFFILIATION?

-Check out the official guide to Missions from our Theme Ambassadors-
+Check out the official guide to Missions from our Theme Ambassadors:

 RULES FOR